giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

 information of the set of links traversed by each flow and the capacity of the links is required.
 In a multi-domain networking environment, however, such information is only known partially.
-For instance, in the example above, AT&T can know the set of links traversed by a flow that reside in its own network, but it cannot know the set of links traversed by a flow that reside in the Verizon network.
+For instance, in the example above, operator O1 can know the set of links traversed by a flow that reside in its own network, but may not know the set of links traversed by a flow that reside in the operator O2 network.
 Moreover, in many cases, such information is considered confidential for security, privacy and competitiveness reasons.